Mee-t-erra/PhysicsGrapher/README.md

-# PhysicsGrapher
+# LoggerBro
 Basically a very inconvenient matplotlib GUI

 ### Lines of worst fit
-has the ability to find the acceptable lines of worst fit make sure that the x-values are sorted tho
+has the ability to find the acceptable lines of worst fit

+make sure that the x-values are in ascending order tho